peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

 This software has been written to enable an Arduino with a rotary encoder connected to it to be integrated with a DCC-EX CommandStation.

-The primary purpose is to select a position for a turntable via EX-RAIL automation, however it could be used for other purposes.
+The primary purpose is to select a position to control EX-Turntable via EX-RAIL automation, however it could be used for other purposes.

-There are currently two different ways that this encoder can be used, with either option being suitable for use in a mimic panel:
+There are currently two different modes for the encoder, with either option being suitable for use in a mimic panel:

 1. As a generic control knob with a standard, SPI connected monochrome OLED display to select a position between -127 and 127.
-2. As a specific turntable controller utilising an SPI connected GC9A01 round colour LCD display to select predefined positions.
+2. As a turntable controller utilising an SPI connected GC9A01 round colour LCD display to select predefined positions.

 .. note::